How it works

 Reasons for rejecting a particular dispute

-• The Consumer did not attempt to contact the Professional concerned to discuss his complaint nor did he seek, as a first step, to resolve the matter directly with the Professional.
+• The Consumer did not attempt to contact the Professional concerned to discuss his complaint nor did he, as a first step, seek to resolve the matter directly with the Professional.

 • The controversy is either frivolous or reckless.